How Do Record Suspensions (Pardons) Work?

 It is worth every penny to pick up the phone and call our firm for an initial phone consultation.
 There is a minimum charge of 10 minutes for phone consultations, after 10 minutes the regular rate for the lawyer applies on a per minutes basis.
 There is a minimum charge of 30 minutes for in person consultations, after 30 minutes the regular rate for the lawyer applies on a per minutes basis.

-During the initial consultation we will make a first assessment of the case against you.
+During the initial consultation, we will make a first assessment of the case against you.
 Based on the assessment the lawyer will tell you an estimated fee.
 The lawyer’s hourly fee is $450.00 (as on 26th March 2009).
-The total fee the lawyer charges depends on the complexity of you case.
+The total fee the lawyer charges depends on the complexity of your case.
 A major factor is the amount of time the lawyer will have to spend on your case.
 Taxes and expenses, including the expense of retaining an expert witness (if necessary) are additional to the fee.
+For true experts on the subject, our pardon services in Canada will explain everything you need to know.

-Before you rush into anything, get legal advice.
+Before you rush into anything, get legal advice on all pardons and waivers that are available to you in Canada.
 Find out all of your options before you make any decision.
 Remember, if you want to plead guilty, you can always do so after you have received advice from the lawyer.